Title 3: Executive

 (B) the cost savings and any service delivery improvements, or both, which will accrue to the public or to state government;

 (C) a statement identifying any impact of the proposed new computer system on the privacy or disclosure of individually identifiable information;

 (D) a statement identifying costs and issues related to public access to nonconfidential information;

 (E) a statewide budget for all information technology activities with a cost in excess of $100,000.00.

-(10) The secretary shall annually submit to the general assembly a five-year information technology and information security plan which indicates the anticipated information technology activities of the legislative, executive, and judicial branches of state government.
+(10) The Secretary shall annually submit to the General Assembly a five-year information technology and information security plan which indicates the anticipated information technology activities of the Executive Branch of State government.
 For purposes of this section, "information technology activities" shall mean:

 (A) the creation, collection, processing, storage, management, transmission, or conversion of electronic data, documents, or records;

 (B) the design, construction, purchase, installation, maintenance, or operation of systems, including hardware, software, and services which perform or are contracted under Administrative Bulletin 3.5 to perform these activities.

 (b) The Secretary shall be responsible to the Governor and shall plan, coordinate, and direct the functions vested in the Agency.
 He or she shall prepare and submit to the Governor an annual budget.